mikechase3/notebook.mchase.me/computer-science/miscellaneous/secrets.md

     * Advisor says weird things.
 * The keymaster checked the key and in a half-hour, the room reset.
   * We can try to catch whoever is trying to steal it and put it back.
 * I saw the Aris and a fine gentlemen enter a room.
-They spoke for about a half an hour.
+They spoke for about a half an hour.&#x20;
 * Duke and count are having a heated discussion in room 131.